 The Joint Center for Housing Studies Fellowships provide students an opportunity to study housing related topics with practical applications.

-South Asia Initiative offers funding for students to conduct research, perform fieldwork, participate in internships, and pursue study of South Asian languages.
+The South Asia Initiative offers funding for students to conduct research, perform fieldwork, participate in internships, and pursue study of South Asian languages.
+Similar opportunities are available through the David Rockefeller Center for Latin American Studies and the Harvard University Center for African Studies.
+Other internships are available in Boston and beyond though programs across the Harvard campus and advertised through the GSD’s Career Services office.

 The Harvard Urban Planning Organization (HUPO) organizes lectures and events and coordinates volunteer opportunities for planning students.